CarInsurance.com Insights

 • Review your policy carefully: Once you choose an insurer, review the policy terms and conditions carefully to understand what is and isn’t covered.

-Insurance for salvage and rebuilt title vehicles often come with higher premiums, reflecting the increased risk the insurer assumes.
+Insurance for salvage and rebuilt title vehicles often comes with higher premiums, reflecting the increased risk the insurer assumes.
 Be sure to factor this into your budget.

 What documentation do I need to get insurance for a salvage car?

-To obtain auto insurance for these vehicles, you’ll need a copy of your title, registration and VIN.
-Some insurance companies may also require an appraisal, inspection or a mechanic’s report.
+To obtain auto insurance for a salvage or rebuilt title vehicle, you’ll need a copy of your title, current registration and VIN.
+Some insurance companies may also require an independent appraisal, a state inspection report or a mechanic’s statement confirming the vehicle is roadworthy.
+Having repair receipts and invoices ready speeds up the process and gives the insurer confidence in the quality of the work done.

 How can I tell if it’s a salvage vehicle?